The People over Profit platform (POP) comply with European Union privacy legislation and the General Data Protection Regulation (GDPR) law.

 How and when does POP handle personal data?

 - Personal data is only collected and processed if you have explicitly given your permission for this.

 - Appropriate technical and organisational measures are taken to ensure the security of all data processed.

 - Personally identifiable data will be used to provide the service(s) requested.
 This may include use with third-party service providers.
-All providers are bound by data protection rules and cannot use or communicate your data for any other purposes than to provide the service on behalf of PSI.
+All providers are bound by data protection rules and cannot use or communicate your data for any other purposes than to provide the service on behalf of POP.

 - Sensitive personal data such as bank account numbers and ID or passports numbers are always treated as confidential and never made public.
 They are collected and processed only where strictly necessary.

 - Data is never passed to third parties for commercial purposes.

 - POP’s services do not address anyone under the age of 13 and POP will not normally collect or process any data for children under this age.
 On occasions where a parent attending a POP event asks to bring their child, the data required to facilitate their attendance may be processed.
 In all cases this will only be done with explicit permission of the parent.